faizyakob/my-linux-repo/RHCSA/Learn series : SSH.md

   🔑 Authentication-related files (on both ends) <br>
   🧰 Supporting files <br>

+Without modifying the default values in this file, SSH should already been working once you installed it.
+Parameters on these files are used to provide more granular control for in using SSH to connect to, or receive connections from.

   ### Server-side (SSH Daemon) files

   | File | Usage |